Italian Cinema at the Bernini Palace in Florence

 They have dined and stayed here, among the period furniture and fine marbles, for a single night or for longer periods.
 The young – and still relatively unknown – Giuseppe Tornatore, is one example: he came in 1989, when his Nuovo Cinema Paradiso was showing at cinemas.
 Another is Sophia Loren, greeted in 2006 by a horde of fans at the entrance.
 One of the hotel’s most famous guests, Vittorio Gassman, so fell in love with Florence and its cultural ferment that in 1979 he opened his Bottega Teatrale, a workshop for young actors that was a benchmark for the theatre in Italy and beyond for almost 25 years.

-Other guests have included Ugo Tognazzi, unforgettable in the role of Conte Mascetti in Amici Miei, and Bernardo Bertolucci, born in Emilia but with Tuscany close to his heart.
-Another was Marcello Mastroianni, a guest at the hotel in the early 1990s, who had already captured the hearts of Florentines not only for artistic merits.
-In1975, in fact, he had donated thousands of trees to the former psychiatric hospital of San Salvi, when it served as the set for the Mauro Bolognini movie, Per le antiche scale (Down the Ancient Staircase), in which he was starring.
+Ugo Tognazzi, unforgettable in the role of Conte Mascetti in Amici Miei, and Bernardo Bertolucci, born in Emilia but with Tuscany close to his heart have been guests, as well.
+In 1975, in fact, he had donated thousands of trees to the former psychiatric hospital of San Salvi, when it has been used as the set for the Mauro Bolognini movie, Per le antiche scale (Down the Ancient Staircase), in which he was starring.
 He thus initiated a tradition that has continued to this day with donations by citizens and associations.
-Lando Buzzanca was a regular guest at the hotel and Antonio Albanese has often stayed here too, while Pierfrancesco Favino loves to spend time at the Bernini’s Lounge Bar and on one occasion stay in one of our suite.
+Lando Buzzanca was a regular guest at the hotel and Antonio Albanese has often stayed here too, while Pierfrancesco Favino loves to spend time at the Bernini’s Lounge Bar and once he stayed in one of our suite.
 Browsing through the hotel’s “roll of honour”, one also sees the names of the likes of Alessandro Haber, Giancarlo Giannini, Gabriele Lavia, Enrico Lo Verso, Stefania Sandrelli and Tonino Delli Colli, Sergio Leone’s trusted director of photography.
 Decades of history of Italian cinema united by an experience of hospitality and hospitableness.